SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ![](media/deep-links-self-serve/deep-links-app-flow.png)

-*Deep link flow, app triggers click tracking*
+*Deep link flow, app triggers click tracking. icons by [The Noun Project](https://thenounproject.com/)*

 The device operating system "wakes up" your app with an API call, passing in  the URL.
 Your app issues an HTTP(S) GET to the URL, which registers the click.
 Your app receives the original URL in the response "Location" header; there's no need to follow the redirect and fetch the entire web-page.